OdinMeng/UniMatch/README.md

 For each intention we synthetically generated 50 messages, through LLMs (see the script `UniMatch/chatbot/router/generate_intentions.ipynb`), with an additional of 25 irrelevant messages.
 Moreover, we created other fifty synthetic intentions for the "Manage Personal Information" intention, as by testing we felt that it was the most misclassified one.

 We stored the synthetic messages in `UniMatch/chatbot/router/synthetic_intentions.json` and the manually-made ones in `UniMatch/chatbot/router/new_intentions.json`

+Then we split the synthetic messages into *train* and *test*, with a proportion of 70/30.
+We chose this in order to make the test score a more reliable metric.

 ### 6.2 Semantic Router Training